cap-js/docs/java/cqn-services/remote-services.md

 `shared-xsuaa` is the name of the xsuaa service instance both CAP applications are bound to.

 While service bindings typically only provide authentication details, they don´t provide the concrete authentication strategy (e.g. technical/system user or named user flow).
-Specifically xsuua instances also don´t expose the URL to the remote API.
+Specifically xsuaa instances also don´t expose the URL to the remote API.
 Thus, this information needs to be explicitly defined in the configuration of the _Remote Service_.

 The parameter `onBehalfOf` in the given example is set to `currentUser` which means that the user that is bound to the current Request Context will be used.
 Regardless if this is a technical/system or named user.
 The property is optional with default value `currentUser`.
 Other options are `systemUser`and `systemUserProvider` which allow an explicit switch to a technical user in the current tenant respectively the provider tenant. `systemUserProvider` can be especially used if you need to establish an internal communication channel that is not accessible for subscriber tenants.